vsts-extension-validation/OctopusDeploy_OctoTFS/README.md

 ### Local

 It's highly recommended to setup two Virtual Machines running Windows Server.
+This is generally done locally and it's best to give your VM at least 8 gigs of memory and 4 CPU cores otherwise, the TFS/ADO installation can fail or take hours.

 1. Microsoft TFS Server 2017 Update 1 - This is the first version of TFS that supported extensions so it's a very good for regression testing.
 2. Microsoft Azure DevOps Server vLatest - This is the on-prem version of Microsoft's hosted Azure DevOps services/tooling.
 It's generally faster/easier to test this locally and continually publishing to the Azure DevOps Marketplace.